 Figure 10.
-Normalised maximum increase in relative medium range structural order for each resin blend (viscosity) versus polymerisation rate (irradiance).
-Data has been normalised to the degree of reactive group conversion to determine chain extension and structural order per converted C=C bond.
-CQ initiated resins are shown by the first four points (also inset), whilst the other data points refer to TPO initiated resins.
-Systems polymerised at slower rates display the greatest increase in structural order for a given blend, whilst increasing viscosity decreases medium range order.
-Data were obtained from BM28 (ESRF), see supporting materials and methods.
+Normalized maximum increase in relative medium-range structural order for each resin blend (viscosity) vs polymerization rate (irradiance).
+Data have been normalized to the degree of reactive group conversion to determine structural order per converted C=C bond.
+CQ-initiated resins are shown by the first four points (also inset), while the other data points refer to TPO-initiated resins.
+Systems polymerized at slower rates display the greatest increase in structural order for a given blend, while increasing viscosity decreases the medium-range order.
+Data were obtained from BM28 (ESRF), see Supporting Materials and Methods.